5 Scary AdWords Mistakes Keeping Me Up at Night

 5. Failing to Follow Up on Recent Changes

 This is actually the one mistake that amplifies all the other mistakes mentioned in this post.
-It’s limited how much damage can happen to an account if you follow up the next day and manage to spot any mistakes you might have made.
+It’s limited how much damage can happen to an account if you follow up the next day and manage to spot any Google Ads pitfalls you might have made.

 Scheduling a follow-up is especially important if you know you won’t get to review the account for several days or maybe even weeks.
 Make it a habit to schedule a quick follow-up a few days after you make important changes to an account.